s2ward/tibia/README.md

 And so on.
 ```

-## How to contribute to [NPSearch](https://www.talesoftibia.com/npsearch)

-A great way to contribute is by checking [unverified or empty](./doc/unverified_empty_transcripts.md) transcripts and pick one.
-You can CTRL+F for your NPC and click on the link to access their corresponding .txt file.

 When you have collected your transcript(s), paste your content in an NPC file in this format:
 ```
 Player: <your keyword>
 NPC: <npc response>
 ```

 Create a pull-request.
 Note: You can ask for collaborator access in discord/reddit or in a pull-request.